 The Consultation Process

 All of our LASIK consultations are 100% free and there are no obligations.
 During your consultation, we will gather information through various tests that will provide us with measurements of the shape of your eye and your precise vision prescription.
-The testing will be followed by a thorough examination by Dr. Poulsen where he will check the eyes to make sure they are healthy and free of any eye diseases.
+The testing will be followed by a thorough examination by Dr. Poulsen, an eye surgeon in Fresno, CA, where he will check the eyes to make sure they are healthy and free of any eye diseases.
 Dr. Poulsen will also discuss with you what your vision needs are and exactly what your goals are with LASIK eye surgery.
 All of this information will be used by to determine your candidacy for LASIK or another refractive surgery.
 The entire process takes about 1 hour.

 Our LASIK Surgery Process